 For example, telecommunications companies must keep track of the tax rates and regulations in the various jurisdictions where they provide services.

 This can be a complex and time-consuming process, especially for larger companies with operations in multiple states or countries.
+Moreover, businesses may also be liable for collecting and remitting CST on behalf of their customers.

 For instance, colocation facilities that rent out space and bandwidth to businesses must collect and remit taxes on their services, which can add an extra layer of complexity to their operations.